 The papers edited in this volume were generated by the wide-ranging commission of enquiry sent to Ireland in the spring of 1622.
 Appointed by James VI and I, this body investigated the political, religious and administrative state of the country.
-The commissioners examined the impact of the large Elizabethan and Jacobean plantations in Munster and Ulster
+The commissioners examined the impact of the large Elizabethan and Jacobean plantations in Munster and Ulster and of the smaller English and Scottish settlements elsewhere.
+They also looked at the position of the established church, the Irish customs and the legal reforms required in the Irish judicial system.
 Bringing together material from a number of different archives, including the Bodleian Library Oxford, Trinity College Dublin and the National Libraries of both Ireland and Scotland, this book will be invaluable for historians of Stuart Ireland, while the extensive indices of persons and places will be a great resource for local and family historians.

-ISBN 978-1-874280-63-7, lii + 859 pp, €65, 2006

-Victor Treadwell's volume presents a vivid snapshot of early seventeenth-century Ireland at a crucial moment in its evolution...

-- RAYMOND GILLESPIE, STUDIA HIBERNICA

-Court of Claims: submissions and evidence, 1663

-Geraldine Tallon, editor
+ISBN 978-1-874280-63-7, lii + 859 pp, €65, 2006 Victor Treadwell's volume presents a vivid snapshot of early seventeenth-century Ireland at a crucial moment in its evolution... - RAYMOND GILLESPIE, STUDIA HIBERNICA Court of Claims: submissions and evidence, 1663 Geraldine Tallon, editor

 The Court of Claims was appointed by Charles II to administer the Act of Settlement, 1662.
 The submissions and evidence presented before this body were recorded in a manuscript that is edited here for the first time, listing about 900 claims of 'innocence' submitted from 28 January to 20 August 1663.
-Complete with extensive indices of place and personal names as well as an introduction by J. G. Simms, historians of seventeenthcentury Ireland and those interested in the history of landholding and estates, both local and national, as well as family historians, will find this book invaluable.

-ISBN 978-1-874280-80-4, xvi + 688 pp,€65, 2006
+Complete with extensive indices of place and personal names as well as an introduction by J. G. Simms, historians of seventeenth-century Ireland and those interested in the history of landholding and estates, both local and national, as well as family historians, will find this book invaluable.
+ISBN 978-1-874280-80-4, xvi + 688 pp, €65, 2006 Commentarius Rinuccinianus.

-Commentarius Rinuccinianus.
 De Sedis Apostolicae Legatione ad Foederatos Hiberniae Catholicos.
-Volume 6

-S. Kavanagh, editor

-Volume 6 comprises essays on the 'History and Authorship' of the Commentarius as well as detailed indices and a synopsis in English of the first five volumes which are in Latin and are now out of print.
+Volume 6 S. Kavanagh, editor Volume 6 comprises essays on the 'History and Authorship' of the Commentarius as well as detailed indices and a synopsis in English of the first five volumes which are in Latin and are now out of print.
 It is an essential companion for anyone specializing in the British and Irish civil wars of the midseventeenth century.

-A Census of Ireland circa 1659 with essential materials from the Poll Money Ordinances, 1660-1661

-Séamus Pender, editor, with a new introduction by William J. Smyth
+ISBN 978-1-874280-44-6, xvii + 308 pp, €40, 1949 A Census of Ireland circa 1659 with essential materials from the Poll Money Ordinances, 1660-1661 Séamus Pender, editor, with a new introduction by William J. Smyth

 The '1659 Census' is one of the most comprehensive and accessible of the 'survey' documents that have come down to us from the mid-seventeenth century.
 Yet the 'Census' has received little scholarly analysis.
 In this volume Séamus Pender's 1939 edition of the '1659 Census' is reproduced with a detailed new introduction by William J. Smyth.
 What Professor Smyth succeeds in demonstrating is that the 'Census' is a better, more consistent and much more important source of information than has been allowed for in the existing literature.
 He also locates the 'Census' in the context of William Petty's overall objectives in the 1660s, and by way of a series of island-wide maps, reveals the relevance of the 'Census' to ongoing research on seventeenth-century Ireland.

-ISBN 978-1-874280-15-6, lxxxiii + 946 pp,€75, 1939 & 2003
+ISBN 978-1-874280-15-6, lxxxiii + 946 pp, €75, 1939 & 2003

-All volumes in the ten-volume Civil Survey edition are available to read on the Digital Editions section of the IMC website.

-Letter-book of the earl of Clanricarde, 1643-1647

-John Lowe, editor
+All volumes in the ten-volume Civil Survey series are available to read on the Digital Editions section of the IMC website.
+Letter-book of the earl of Clanricarde, 1643-1647 John Lowe, editor